2-Day Traverse City Itinerary: A Relaxed Weekend Guide (From a Local Who Lives Here!)

 The Sugar Beach Hotel is located at 1773 US 31 North, close to Pirate’s Cove Adventure Park, and the Traverse City State Park.

-The beach in front of the Sugar Beach Hotel in Traverse City, Michigan.
+The beach in front of the Sugar Beach Resort Hotel in Traverse City, Michigan.

 A Few Local Tips Before You Go